prg007/HW_02_Systems/README.md

 # Eviction Policy (FIFO)

+For our FIFO eviction policy we use the `std::queue` implementation.
+Note that whenever we get or set a key, we add that key to the  queue.
+Whenever we evict something from the queue we dequeue it and return to the caller.
+Both of these operations are constant time.
+Refer to the **FIFO EVICTOR Test** inside the **Testing** section part of the README for more details.

 # Testing

  Refer to the source file  `test_cache_lib.cc` for additional comments.
 We are using the assert statement for testing purposes.